MattSandBass/lbg-c19-first-repo/README.md

 * [Installation](#installation)
 * [Usage](#usage)

-The contents will go something like this:

-1. content 1
-2. content 2

 ## Installation
-This would normally describe what to do to install this application
+This would normally describe what to do to install this application, and ti would probably be quite a long explanation, whereas this is rather short.

 ## Usage
-This will detail how to use the application
+This will detail how to use the application, and because it is incredibly complex this section is also likely to be rather lengthy.
+The contents links at the top of this readme should help with navigation.